ShunshunL/my-portfolio/README.md

 #### Hardcoding:

-After `rails s` in terminal, go to localhost:3000 in browser and that will take you to the home page.
+Fork and clone this repo.
+After typing `rails s` in terminal, go to localhost:3000 in browser and that will take you to the home page.
 The nav bar should do take you to different pages after that.